Guest post by Jon Hainstock

 According to Dale Carnegie Training, companies with engaged employees outperform those without by up to 202%.
 Surprising?

-It’s simple: when your employees aren’t engaged, they aren’t productive.
-They may even begin to explore outside opportunities if they sense that their current role with your company isn’t — and isn’t about to become — fulfilling.
+It’s simple: when your employees aren’t engaged, they aren’t productive, and employee retention drops.
+Employees may begin to explore outside opportunities if they sense that their current role with your company isn’t — and isn’t about to become — fulfilling.

 According to a recent survey, one in five workers (22%) are looking to change jobs this year.